ashishaggarwal92/core-java-interview-practice/Interview_Questions.md

 * Memory management in java
 * Garbage collection
 * String constant pool
-* What is time complexity
-* What is space complexity
 * Java 8 features
 * Java 11 feature
 * What is functional interface